Barnsley Early Start and Family Services

 Whether constructing a dedicated building or refurbishing an existing one you'll need to consider the location and cost.
 You'll also need to think about:

-We can offer a premises visit as soon as you identify the premises you want to use, or support you to finalise your plans for a new build.
+We can offer a premises visit as soon as you identify the premises you want to use.
+We can also support you to finalise your plans for a new build.

 Finance

 You'll need to consider the cost of each step you need to take to get you to opening day and beyond.
-Careful research of each aspect to identify and keep track of finances is essential in all new businesses and cash-flow projection is an ideal way of recording it.
+Careful research of each aspect to identify and keep track of finances is essential in all new businesses.
+Cash-flow projection is an ideal way of recording it.

 Staffing and recruitment